Here's what the Senate gun bill says

 While the House passed a bill that included this provision in December, a Senate bill with the same proposals has stalled.
 It's been referred to the Judiciary Committee, but it has not been taken up for a vote.

 The bill came as a result of the shooting in Texas where the gunman killed 26 people at a church.
-The shooter had previously been imprisoned for domestic abuse, but the Air Force didn't convey that information to the National Instant Criminal Background Check System (NICS), which should have prevented him from buying the guns used in the mass shooting.
+The shooter had previously been imprisoned for domestic abuse, but the Air Force didn't convey that information to the National Instant Criminal Background Check System, which should have prevented him from buying the guns used in the mass shooting.

 What would the bill accomplish if implemented?

-It would ensure federal and state authorities comply with existing law and require them to report criminal history records to the NICS.
+It would ensure that federal and state authorities comply with existing law and require them to report criminal history records to the NICS.

-The bill would also hold federal agencies accountable if they fail to upload records to the background check system by blocking bonus pay for political appointees in agencies that fail to upload records to the background check system.
+The bill would hold federal agencies accountable if they fail to upload records to the background check system by blocking bonus pay for political appointees in agencies that fail to upload records to the background check system.

+Under the Constitution, the federal government can't force the states to do something, so the bill uses financial incentives to encourage them to upload the records -- but it is able to mandate that federal agencies comply.

-The bill wouldn't strengthen background checks, but it could have prevented Devin Kelley, the gunman in the Texas shooting, from being able to purchase a gun because he was court martialed for assaulting his wife and assault on their child while serving in the Air Force and then received a "bad conduct" discharge in 2014.
+The bill wouldn't strengthen background checks, but it could have prevented Devin Kelley, the gunman in the Texas shooting, from being able to purchase a gun because he had been court-martialed for assaulting his wife and for assault on their child while serving in the Air Force and then received a "bad conduct" discharge in 2014.

 The Air Force acknowledged the convictions were not properly transferred to the law enforcement database that would have allowed them to show up on an background check.

-Murphy tweeted about the bill on Monday, saying the bill alone is not an "adequate response."
+Murphy tweeted about the bill on Monday, saying the legislation alone is not an "adequate response."

 "Interesting morning.
 Two quick thoughts: 1/ Trump's support for the FixNICS Act, my bill with @JohnCornyn, is another sign the politics of gun violence are shifting rapidly.
 2/ No one should pretend this bill alone is an adequate response to this epidemic."